tailable/pagination/README.md

 # Laravel Vue Pagination
-A Vue.js datatable component for Laravel that works with Bootstrap.
+A Vue.js pagination component for Laravel thats built for Tailwind.

 ## Requirements